Exante vs Plus500, 2023 Update

 Plus500 and Exante Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

 In this part of our comparison of Exante and Plus500 we'll check whether either of their mobile apps tick all the boxes.

-Overall, we rate the user-friendliness of the apps as Better than the average.
+Overall, we rate the user-friendliness of the apps as better than average.

 Search Functions

-Although most brokers do OK in this area, there are some bad apples out there.
+While most brokers are good at this, there are some poor ones.
 If you type 'Emerging markets' into the search box, the software will find all Emerging market ETFs, even if the name doesn't begin with 'emerging'.
-If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?
+If you have only traded US stocks, and you start typing 'Apple', will the software show you either the obscure Irish stock Applegreen or the Apple stock?

 Exante vs Plus500 - Awards